 A huge bag of charcoal costs K10-20, about $1-2 USD, and lasts over a month.
 I want to stray away from using charcoal because of its contribution to deforestation, but firewood isn’t exactly the most sustainable, either, and that produces an awful lot of irritating smoke.
 After using charcoal, I sprinkle water to put the flame out and reuse later.
 I save the ash to prepare amendments for when I double dig my garden beds.

 Our counterpart helped us build a stove and oven combo so I can cook on top while it heats underneath.
-We’re waiting on rebar supports before I give it a go.
+It bu require a lot of patience.

 Some women start fires by burning plastic and bend down to cook with babies on their backs in an enclosed area.
 I don’t know how they deal with the fumes and I discourage this.
 It’s hard to get people to change habits and I feel intrusive to come in and tell people what they’ve been doing is harmful.
 But sometimes you just need that nudge or outside ideas.